Table of Contents

 • Your birthday

-Important: BPS, Google or Gmail will never ask you to provide this type of information in an email.
+Important: BPS, Google, or Gmail will never ask you to provide this type of information in an email.

-Once you click on "Details" A window will appear that shows all activity on your account.
-Click the "Sign out all other gmail web sessions".
+Once you click on "Details," a window will appear that shows all activity on your account.
+Click the "Sign out all other Gmail web sessions."
 This will log out every device except for the one you are currently using.

-Resources to share with colleagues:
+Resources to Share

 How did we do?